Everything you need to know about Pitters vs Sugden

 In his last fight, he drew 77-77 with the aforementioned Richards when he stepped in with just 10 days notice to fight in the away corner at York Hall last December.
 His performance earned him plaudits from the fans and has enjoyed a very impressive year in 2019, which included a shutout points win over former Commonwealth champion Luke Blackledge.

-Shakan Pitters is unbeaten thus far and has collected the English title in an epic fight with Dec Spelman, which came within a year of his Ultimate Boxxer win in 2018 when he defeated three opponents on the same night.
+Shakan Pitters is unbeaten thus far and has collected the English title in an epic fight with Dec Spelman, which came within a year of his Ultimate Boxxer win in 2018 when he defeated three opponents on the same night, knocking all three of them down in the process.
 As a professional, he hasn't put a foot wrong yet and goes into the contest as a firm favourite.

 The original fight date was cancelled with just over a week to go, but the pair trained for three months in isolation and are ready to do battle once again.